adikabintang/kolor-di-dinding/networking/ipsec.md

 Transport mode provides a secure connection between 2 endpoint.
 For VPN, it's for client-to-site VPN.
 Transport does not add a new IP header.

-Tunnel mode brings the whole packet into a tunnel (that's why there is new IP header prepended, and the src IP and dest IP can be different).
+Tunnel mode brings the whole packet into a tunnel (that's why there is a new IP header prepended, and the src IP and dest IP can be different).
 This is typically used for site-to-site VPN.

 Example of site-to-site: